 - more than 20mg a day of the cholesterol-lowering medicine simvastatin

-St John's wort, a herbal medicine taken for depression, is thought to interfere with the way amlodipine works.
+St John's wort, a herbal remedy taken for depression, is thought to affect the way amlodipine works.
 Talk to your doctor if you're thinking about taking St John's wort.